Trump capitalizes on the murder of far-right influencer Charlie Kirk to fuel hatred against the left.

 A legacy that will endure "for countless generations"

-Kirk gained ground within the MAGA circle thanks to her talks on the country's college campuses, through which she sought to spread conservative ideology among students.
+Thanks to her talks on the country's college campuses, with which she sought to spread conservative ideology among students, Kirk gained ground in the MAGA orbit.
 The far-right activist gained a degree of fame thanks to her provocative attitude, arguing that deaths from mass shootings were a lesser evil.
-"I think it's worth having a few gun deaths each year so we can continue to have the Second Amendment [which protects the right to bear arms].
+"I think it's worth having a few gun deaths each year to continue to uphold the Second Amendment [which protects the right to bear arms].
 It's a prudent compromise.
-It's rational," she said during an event in the 2023 elections.
+It's rational," she said at a 2023 event.
+Kirk also took it upon herself to stir up the EO's electoral firepower.
+At an event in Tempe, Arizona, she gathered dozens of young people in their early twenties who applauded her words.
+"I am convinced there was fraud in 2020," one of the attendees told this reporter.
+Kirk was not alone on stage; she also chatted for a long time with the president's son, Donald Trump Jr.